Chart Color Schemes

 Rosemeadow features high concentrations of family households, with a higher-than-average median household size

 Family households comprise 80.0% of all households, including 39.0% couples with children, 19.6% couples without children, and 19.9% single parent families.
-Non-family households account for the remaining 20.0%, with lone person households at 18.0% and group households comprising 2.0%.
-The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.9.
+Non-family households make up the remaining 20.0%, with lone person households at 18.0% and group households comprising 2.0%.
+The median household size is 3.0 people, larger than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households